ugxls/quality_care_explorer/README.md

 A structured database environment was created to store the finalized data tables.
 This step ensured seamless data refresh and scalability of the reporting solution.

 ### Mockups Creation using Mokkup AI
 To guide report development, mockups were designed using Mokkup AI.
 These prototypes served as blueprints for visual layout and helped plan an intuitive user interface.
-Two separate mockups were crafted—one for Home Health Care Agencies and another for IRFs—to reflect the unique metrics of each provider type.
+Two separate mockups were crafted: one for HHCAs and another for IRFs, to reflect the unique metrics of each provider type.

 ![.](assets/images/QCE_Mockups.png)